Ali Adnan Kadhim

-Ali Adnan Kadhim Nasser Al-Tameemi (عَلِيّ عَدْنَان كَاظِم نَاصِر التَّمِيمِيّ; born 19 December 1993) is an Iraqi professional footballer who plays as a left-back for Saudi First Division League club Al Wehda and the Iraq national team.
+Ali Adnan Kadhim Nasser Al-Tameemi (عَلِيّ عَدْنَان كَاظِم نَاصِر التَّمِيمِيّ; born 19 December 1993) is an Iraqi professional footballer who plays as a left-back for Al-Zawraa and the Iraq national team.

 Adnan has played at the 2013 FIFA U-20 World Cup, where he was one of Iraq's star players as the underdogs went on to reach the semi-final.
 He won the 2013 Asian Young Footballer of the Year.

 Club career

 Early years

 Adnan was graduated from the prestigious Ammo Baba Football School situated opposite the Al-Shaab Stadium, where he spent the early part of his football education.
 In his five years at the school, and despite being one of the youngest kids at the time, he excelled and progressed from the Baraem ("Buds") and Ashbal ("Cubs") teams.
 The player sees his time at the school as an important foundation of his career and a key part of his development.
 He moved from the school, to one of Iraq's top clubs Al-Zawraa – joining one of the best youth set-ups in the country, and also his uncle’s former club, playing at Nasha’een (Under 17) level and then the youth team.
 After spending a season in the youth team at city rivals Al-Quwa Al-Jawiya, he transferred to big spenders Baghdad FC.